Learning styles are one of the most debatable concepts in American education. They represent a pillar that supports the educational industry.

 Are Learning Styles a Myth?

 The learning styles approach has dominated the education field.
 However, there is a lack of trustworthy research confirming the efficiency of utilizing learning styles.
-In 2009, a group of psychology experts reviewed the existing pool of previous research on the issue.
+In 2009, a group of psychology experts reviewed the existing scientific evidence on the issue.

 They found that all the publications are built on the premise of questionnaires that ask questions such as, “How do you think you better perceive information?”
 The research focused on how people perceive themselves, which is notoriously subjective.
 There is no hard evidence that learning styles affect our lives in any way.